pombredanne/LicenseTracker/README.md

 ==============

 Customization:
 There are a few settings you can change right-off-the-bat.
 Edit the "options.py" file in the "web" folder, and enter information about your company name, company email, and the likes.
+Necessary before your site will run error-free.

 ==============